-- Develop practical, analytical and decision-making skills in the fields of accounting, finance and management. - Apply knowledge and understanding to complex issues, so that theory is converted into practice from a critical and informed perspective, thereby enhancing organisational effectiveness and competitiveness. - Communicate effectively using the full range of media (including listening and presenting), working both individually and in groups / teams. - Develop an enhanced personal skillset to include persistence, problem solving, creativity, team-working, communication skills, leadership, initiative and business focus. - Undertake independent research projects in the subject area and prepare a dissertation which argues their case in a convincing way and incorporates insights from the relevant literature appropriately. - Use relevant IT and consulting skills, which will deepen understanding of the business context within which business decision-making takes place. - Debate the implications of current accounting, finance and management theory for practical issues. - Identify relevant information from a large array of business data.
+- Use practical, analytical and decision-making skills in the field of accounting. - Use practical, analytical and decision-making skills in the field of finance. - undertake independent research projects in the subject area and prepare a dissertation which argues the case in a convincing way and incorporates insights from the relevant literature appropriately. - Acquire relevant IT and consulting skills, which will deepen understanding of the business context within which accounting and financial decision-making takes place. - Debate the implications of current accounting and finance theory for practical issues. - Communicate effectively using the full range of media (including listening and presenting), working both individually and in groups / teams. - Develop an enhanced personal skillset to include persistence, problem solving, creativity, team-working, communication skills, initiative and business focus. - • - Identify relevant information from a large array of accounting, finance and business data. - Acquire research and project management skills.